TomHarrop/ird-5acc-paper/ms/introduction.md

 First, in this paper we measure and summarize panicle features of wild and domesticated, African and Asian rice varieties.
 We have selected of 93 rice varieties from the African wild species *O. barthii*, the African domesticated species *O. glaberrima*, the Asian wild species *O. rufipogon* and the Asian domesticated species *O. sativa* spp *indica* and *O. sativa* spp *japonica* and hereby we summarize the main differences among continent and domestication groups.

 Then, we sample the transcriptome of developing panicles of 5 selected species, to describe the genetic of branching and its diversity.
 Here we sequence whole-transcriptome RNA of panicles at indeterminate branch meristem (BM) and determined spikelet meristem (SM) stages of development from those varieties and report changes in gene expression relating to panicle branching and domestication.

-> OM: I've split the anticipation in two paragraph, because otherwise the transcriptomic part gets lost in the middle of the paragraph.
-If we want only one paragraph we have to decide what part is more important: phenotype or transcriptome and then we should put that one in evidence.

-We found **conclusions**.

-> OM: I prefer to keep the conclusions out of the introduction, because I feel that they don't belong there.
-But if we want to add them, we can, once the results and discussion are done.